oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 ## Create a Gatekeeper policy

-Let's create a [Gatekeeper policy](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) composed by one `Constraint` and one `ConstraintTemplate` that will be leveraged throughout this blog.
+Let's create a [Gatekeeper policy](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) composed by one `Constraint` and one `ConstraintTemplate` that will be leveraged throughout this blog post.
 In this example, we are making sure that any non-system namespaces is leveraging the [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) feature by having the appropriate label.

 Create a dedicated folder for the associated files:
 ```bash